erri120/GameFinder/README.md

 Steam games can be easily found by searching through _"Steam Universes"_.
 An Universe is simply a folder where you install Steam games.
 You can find all Universes by parsing some configuration files in the Steam folder.
 We can get the Steam folder by opening the registry key `HKEY_CURRENT_USER\Software\Valve\Steam` and getting the `SteamPath` value.

+Steam changed the format of their configuration files multiple times which is why you have to differentiate between different formats:

+#### Steam Versions before 1623193086 (2021-06-07)

 The `config/config.vdf` file uses Valve's KeyValue format which is similar to JSON.
 What we want to look for are these `BaseInstallFolder_X` values which point to a Universe folder.

 ```text